causalis-causalcraft/Causalis/docs/user-guide.md

 # User Guide

-This guide will help you get started with Causal Inference and CausalKit and understand its core concepts.
+This guide will help you get started with Causal Inference and Causalis and understand its core concepts.

 ```{toctree}
 :maxdepth: 2